Published, Post, Type, and Promote

 - Reach: Fans vs. Non-Fans (how many of the views were from people who like your page and how many are from those who don’t).

 While Reach lets you know how many people have seen your post, Engagement shows you how many people have interacted with it.
-An interaction can be just about anything that involves a click, including liking or reacting, making a comment, sharing your post with others, or simply clicking on the post.
+An interaction can be just about anything that involves a click, including liking or reacting, making a comment, sharing your post with others, or simply clicking

 The number of people who clicked on the post is displayed next to a blue bar, and other interactions are grouped together next to the purple one.
 Like Reach, the Engagement column can be broken down into several categories: